New Jersey cockroach infestations

 It is also worth mentioning that roaches love drains and may also be found inside damaged drain covers, in pipe ducts as well as under porches and decks.
 Just as cockroaches live in landfills, they will find themselves perfectly at home in your garbage and clutter inside or out.

 If you’ve found roaches or evidence of them in your home, contact Arrow Pest Control right away.
-Offering cockroach control in Essex, Hudson, Mercer, Middlesex, Monmouth, Ocean, Somerset, and Union counties, our locally owned and operated pest control company has been exterminating roaches for over 45 years!
+Offering cockroach control in Essex, Hudson, Mercer, Middlesex, Monmouth, Morris, Ocean, Somerset, and Union counties, our locally owned and operated pest control company has been exterminating roaches for over 45 years!

 What’s more, we offer three home pest control service plans that include protection from cockroaches PLUS more than 30 common house-infesting pests!